makinteract/DropboxSyncScript/README.md

 You can see a video that explains this process further at [this link](https://youtu.be/rvup91FmcZs)

 ### Known issues and things to fix
-The file php->upload_file.php seems not work correctly for Php 7.2 or above.
-The code should be fixed in the future.
+The code was tested with PHP 7.0 on Bluehost.
+However, it seems that the file php->upload_file.php does not work propely when using PHP 7.3 and MAMP.
+Future code should be fixed.